Open Plan Kitchen & Dining Layout Transformation – Birmingham

 Design Development

 With the layout resolved, the design focused on creating a space that feels calm, cohesive, and practical for everyday use.
+The material palette was developed to suit a family home in Birmingham — durable enough for daily life, but considered enough to feel designed rather than purely functional.

 Material and Colour Palette